night0721/bob/README.md

 ```

 # Dependencies
 - curl

 # Building
 You will need to run these with elevated privilages.

 ```sh
 $ make
 # make install
 ```

+# Customizing
+You may use your own Github repository for supplying the binaries, or other platforms but requiring you to modify the source to use other URL to download.

+All these customizations can be done in `bob.h`

 # Contributions
 Contributions are welcomed, feel free to open a pull request.